CROSSINGTUD/CryptoAnalysis/docs/examples.md

                --reportPath ./output/ \\
                --visualization
 ```
 Observe that we use `Soot` as the underlying analysis framework, we print the report to the command line, and we enable the visualization.
-CogniCrypt<sub>SAST</sub> runs the analysis and prints a report to the command line.
-In total, it reports 3 ConstraintErrors, 2 RequiredPredicateErrors and 1 IncompleteOperationError, and their positions in the original programs.
+CogniCrypt<sub>SAST</sub> runs the analysis and reports 3 ConstraintErrors, 2 RequiredPredicateErrors and 1 IncompleteOperationError, and their positions in the original programs.
 Additionally, since we use `--visualization`, it creates the following image `visualization.png` in the directory `./output/`:

 ![visualization.png](img/visualization.png)